Carbon steel: Properties

 Carbon steel is susceptible to rust and corrosion, especially in environments with high moisture levels and/or salt.
 It can be shielded from corrosion by coating it with paint, varnish, or other protective material.
 Alternatively, it can be made from a stainless steel alloy that contains chromium, which provides excellent corrosion resistance.
 Carbon steel can be alloyed with other elements to improve its properties, such as by adding chromium and/or nickel to improve its resistance to corrosion and oxidation or adding molybdenum to improve its strength and toughness at high temperatures.

-It is an environmentally friendly material, as it is easily recyclable and can be reused in various applications.
-It is energy-efficient to produce, as it requires less energy than other metals such as aluminium and copper.

 Type

 Mild or low-carbon steel

 Mild steel (iron containing a small percentage of carbon, strong and tough but not readily tempered), also known as plain-carbon steel and low-carbon steel, is now the most common form of steel because its price is relatively low while it provides material properties that are acceptable for many applications.
 Mild steel contains approximately 0.05–0.30% carbon making it malleable and ductile.
 Mild steel has a relatively low tensile strength, but it is cheap and easy to form.
 Surface hardness can be increased with carburization.

 The density of mild steel is approximately 7.85 g/cm3 and the Young's modulus is 200 GPa.

 Low-carbon steels display yield-point runout where the material has two yield points.
 The first yield point (or upper yield point) is higher than the second and the yield drops dramatically after the upper yield point.
 If a low-carbon steel is only stressed to some point between the upper and lower yield point then the surface develops Lüder bands.
 Low-carbon steels contain less carbon than other steels and are easier to cold-form, making them easier to handle.
 Typical applications of low carbon steel are car parts, pipes, construction, and food cans.